esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 > this item is blocked, for how long, and who will unblock it.
 This visualizes
 > the situation.
 So, the team can immediately see that the item is blocked and
 > have it under control.
+> Now, the blocked item does not count as a WIP item and
+> the team could potentially add an extra work-item to 'In Progress'.
 > {: .solution}
 {: .challenge}